At Rolleston Primary School, we believe that the key aim of assessment is to support pupil achievement and progress.

 6. Every child is capable of anything depending on their effort and how it has been presented to them.

 7. The evidence of children gaining the key concepts and skills is wide ranging and only partially based on tests.

 End of Half Term Summative Tests (Years 1 to 6) – Maths, Reading and GPS

-At the end of every half term, we hold an assessment week using the Assertive Mentoring and Rising Stars Optional Tests in Maths, Reading and Grammar, Punctuation and Spelling (GPS) to help to support our on-going teacher judgements.
+At the end of every half term, we assess in Maths, Reading and Grammar, Punctuation and Spelling (GPS) to help to support our on-going teacher judgements.
 This overall judgement give a good indication of whether children are working below, towards, meeting or exceeding end of year government expectations.